inertialsense/inertial-sense-ros/README.md

     - Timestamp of strobe in message header

-__*Note: RTK positioning or RTK compassing mode must be enabled to stream any raw GPS data.__
+__*Note: RTK positioning or RTK compassing mode must be enabled to stream any raw GPS data.
+Raw data can only be streamed from the onboard m8 receiver.
+To enable the onboard receiver change `GPS_type` to m8.__
 - `gps/obs` (inertial_sense_ros/GNSSObservation)
     * Raw satellite observation (psuedorange and carrier phase)
 - `gps/eph` (inertial_sense_ros/GNSSEphemeris)